They are disorders caused by organisms such as bacteria, viruses, fungi, or parasites. Many organisms live in and on our bodies.

 An easy way to detect most infectious diseases is to contact a person or animal with the infection.
 Three ways in which infectious diseases can spread through direct contact are:

-Person to person: a common way of spreading infectious diseases is through the direct transfer of bacteria, viruses, or other germs from one person to another.
+Person to person: a common way of spreading infectious diseases is by directly transferring bacteria, viruses, or other germs from one person to another.
 This can happen when an individual with the bacteria or virus touches, kisses or coughs, or sneezes on someone who is not infected.

 These germs can also be spread through the exchange of bodily fluids through sexual contact.
 The person who passes the embryo may not have symptoms of the disease but may simply be a carrier.